 - Spam: Many businesses and Twitter handles automate their Favorites based on a specific word or hashtag – but this is easy to spot and doesn't always make your business look good.
 As well as automating your company tweets, make sure you set some time aside each day, or even each week, to Favorite those really great tweets.
 This shows a human side to your business and makes it more likely that other users will engage with you.

-Emma Pauw is social media writer at We Talk Social.
+Written by Emma Pauw of We Talk Social.

 More on this topic: